Cory-Avrutis/Free-Quizlet/README.txt

 Developed by Cory Avrutis, Mariela Badillo, and William Steven Matiz

 # Free-Quizlet
-This is our web application to simulate certain aspects of quizlet, !
+This is our web application to simulate certain aspects of quizlet!

-A description of the problem you are trying to solve:
 Recently, Quizlet has made their services a paid service.
 We believe that studying is hard enough and that users should continue to have a free experience to the learning environment that Quizlet has always made at a free price.

 Any details regarding instructions for the user interface that is beyond the obvious: